 - Pro-inflammatory diets, especially those high in sugar, starches or carbohydrates

-When your gut and brain become inflamed, you can get caught in a challenging cycle.
+When your gut and brain have an inflammatory response, you can get caught in a challenging cycle.
 There’s less serotonin forming in your gut and brain, which means your gut now becomes less regular, so your bacteria levels increase.
 This further reduces serotonin and affects your mood.

 And your mood affects what you eat.
-So, you potentially reach out for a sweet pick-me-up or other forms of ‘comfort’ food, which turn not to be so comforting after all because they increase inflammation.
+So, you potentially reach out for a sweet pick-me-up or other forms of ‘comfort’ food, which turn not to be so comforting after all because they stimulate your inflammatory system.

-As if that’s not enough, as serotonin is necessary for the creation of melatonin, you may struggle to sleep.
-Insufficient sleep causes more inflammation, and so the cycle continues.
+As if that’s not enough, as serotonin is necessary for the creation of melatonin, so you may struggle to sleep.
+Insufficient sleep triggers the inflammatory response again, and so the cycle continues.

 Breaking the cycle